 In late 2023, Iranian IRGC-linked cyber actors operating under the alias “CyberAv3ngers” targeted Israeli-made Unitronics Vision Series programmable logic controllers (PLCs) and human-machine interfaces (HMIs).
 These devices, widely used across critical infrastructure sectors such as water, energy, and manufacturing, were compromised through exploitation of default credentials and publicly exposed systems.
 The attackers defaced affected systems with political messages and altered device configurations to disrupt operations and complicate recovery efforts.

-Given this context, organizations throughout the United States, especially those in sectors previously targeted by Iranian threat groups, including energy, defense, transportation, healthcare, and government, should maintain heightened vigilance as the regional conflict continues to evolve.
+Given this context, organizations throughout North America, the Middle East, the Schengen Area, and the Indo-Pacific, especially those in sectors previously targeted by Iranian threat groups, including energy, defense, transportation, healthcare, and government, should maintain heightened vigilance as the regional conflict continues to evolve.

 How Arctic Wolf Is Responding to Iran-Affiliated Cyber Threats